 Big data analytics platforms and tools offer solutions here to how risks or problems can be identified in real-time mode and potential breaches of rules avoided before inspection bodies and supervisory authorities discover them.

 In this context, big data analytics solution models help, among other things:

-- complying with the requirements regarding the supervisory authorities (e.g., requirements regarding the standardization of different data formats within the bank).
+- Complying with the requirements of the supervisory authorities (e.g., requirements regarding the standardization of different data formats within the bank).

-Classic vendor solutions from data analytics platforms and tools are, above all; initially, costly A financial institution must be ready to invest in financial resources.
-Financial institutions also need suitable experts who can handle data analytics platforms, both technically and from a regulatory and legal perspective Such multifunctional experts are rare and expensive Financial institutions must therefore evaluate or weigh up the cost-benefit effect of such investments, to what extent it wants to invest financial resources in technical compliance tools or, if necessary, in business strategy solutions Ultimately, financial institutions have to keep up with technological developments in analyzing big data as far as regulators are already using technology at a certain level.
+Classic vendor solutions from data analytics platforms and tools are, above all, initially costly.
+A financial institution must be ready to invest in financial resources.
+Financial institutions also need suitable experts who can handle data analytics platforms, both technically and from a regulatory and legal perspective.
+Such multifunctional experts are rare and expensive Financial institutions must therefore evaluate or weigh up the cost-benefit effect of such investments and to what extent it wants to invest financial resources in technical compliance tools or, if necessary, in business strategy solutions.
+Ultimately, financial institutions have to keep up with technological developments in analyzing big data as far as regulators are already using technology at a certain level.